-The requirements below mandate that the TOE must support both text-based and bit-based pre-shared keys, although generation of the bit-based pre-shared keys may be done either by the TOE or in the operational environment.
+The requirements below mandate that the TOE support text-based pre-shared keys.
+Bit-based preshared keys may or may not be supported, and if they are, generation of these keys may be done either by the TOE or in the operational environment.

-FIA_PSK_EXT.1 Pre-Shared Key Composition
+FIA\PSK\EXT.1 Pre-Shared Key Composition

-FIA PSK EXT.1.1 The [selection: TOE, TOE platform] shall be able to use pre-shared keys for IPsec.

-FIA_PSK_EXT.1.2 The [selection: TOE, TOE platform] shall be able to accept text-based pre-shared keys that:

-- are 22 characters and [selection: [assignment: other supported lengths], no other lengths]; - composed of any combination of upper and lower case letters, numbers, and special characters (that include: "!", "@", "#", "\$", "%", "%", "%", "", "(", ")", and [selection: no other special characters, [assignment: list of additional supported special characters]]).

-FIA_PSK_EXT.1.3 The [selection: TOE, TOE platform] shall condition the text-based pre-shared keys by using [selection: SHA-1, SHA-256, SHA-512, [assignment: method of conditioning text string]], [selection: be able to [selection: accept, generate using the random bit generator specified in FCS_RBG_EXT.1] bit-based pre-shared keys, perform no other conditioning].
+FIA_PSK_EXT.1.1 The TSF shall be able to use pre-shared keys for IPsec.
+FIA_PSK_EXT.1.2 The TSF shall be able to accept text-based pre-shared keys that: are 22 characters and [selection: [assignment: other supported lengths], no other lengths]; composed of any combination of [upper and lower case letters, numbers, and special characters (that include: "!", "@", "#", "\$", "%", "^", "&amp;", "", "(", ")," and [selection: no other special characters, [assignment: list of additional supported special characters]])].
+FIA_PSK_EXT.1.3 The TSF shall condition the text-based pre-shared keys by using [selection: SHA- 1, SHA-256, SHA-512, [assignment: other method of conditioning text string]], [selection: and be able to [selection: accept, generate using the random bit generator specified in FCS_RBG_EXT.1] bit-based pre-shared keys, perform no other conditioning].
+Application Note: This SFR is claimed if "pre-shared keys" is selected in FCS_IPSEC_EXT.1.11.

-Application Note: "TOE platform" is to be selected if the TOE claims conformance to the App PP. In the OS and MDF cases, the underlying platform is still part of the TOE, so "TOE"

-is to be selected regardless of whether it is implemented by the VPN client itself or by the underlying operating system or mobile device.

 For the length of the text-based pre-shared keys, a common length (22 characters) is required to help promote interoperability.
 If other lengths are supported they should be listed in the assignment; this assignment can also specify a range of values (e.g., "lengths from 5 to 55 characters") as well.

-For FIA_PSK_EXT.1.3, the ST author fills in the method by which the text string entered by the administrator is "conditioned" into the bit string used as the key.
+For FIA\PSK\EXT.1.3, the ST author fills in the method by which the text string entered by the administrator is "conditioned" into the bit string used as the key.
 This can be done by using one of the specified hash functions, or some other method through the assignment statement.
-If "bit-based pre-shared keys" is selected, the ST author specifies whether the TSF merely accepts bit-based pre-shared keys, or is capable of generating them.
+If "bit-based pre-shared keys" is selected, the ST author specifies whether the TSF merely accepts bit-based preshared keys, or is capable of generating them.
 If it generates them, the requirement specified that they must be generated using the RBG specified by the requirements.
-If the TOE does not use bit-based pre-shared keys, the second selection should be completed with "perform no other conditioning," as text-based pre-shared keys would then be the only type used.
+If the TOE does not use bit-based pre-shared keys, the second selection should be completed with "perform no other conditioning," as textbased pre-shared keys would then be the only type used.